-The simulation of unsteady inflow conditions of wind turbines in CFD implies several challenges: The simulation of a wind turbine including the tower is, itself, an in-stationary problem which needs the computation of several rotations to obtain a periodic solution.
-Superposed by sheared inflow profiles and in-stationary (stochastic) inflow conditions, periodicity can never be gained because the same flow state never occurs twice.
+The simulation of unsteady inflow conditions of wind turbines in CFD implies several challenges.
+The simulation of a wind turbine including the tower is, itself, an instationary problem which needs the computation of several rotations to obtain a periodic solution.
+Superposed by sheared inflow profiles and instationary (stochastic) inflow conditions, periodicity can never be gained because the same flow state never occurs twice.
 Moreover, a computation in which the rotor motion is adapted to the actual rotor forces using a strong coupling approach as proposed by Sobotta (2015) should be included in the computation.
-By using strong coupling between the U-RANS solver Fluent and a pitch control algorithm for the rotor-motion Sobotta has been able to implement a simulation-procedure of turbine start-up.
-Heinz et al. (2016) performed the computation of an emergency shut-down of a turbine by using the incompressible U-RANS solver EllypSys3D and by neglecting the tower throughout the aerodynamic computations.
-Additionally, Heinz et al. considered the rotor mass and inertia by coupling the U-RANS solver with the aeroelastic code HAWC2.
+By using strong coupling between the URANS solver FLUENT and a pitch control algorithm for the rotor motion, Sobotta has been able to implement a simulation procedure of turbine start-up.
+Heinz et al. (2016) performed the computation of an emergency shutdown of a turbine by using the incompressible URANS solver Ellyp-Sys3D and by neglecting the tower throughout the aerodynamic computations.
+Additionally, Heinz et al. considered the rotor mass and inertia by coupling the URANS solver with the aeroelastic code HAWC2.

-The validation of the resolved-gust approach in the DLR U-RANS solver THETA (Löwe et al., 2015; Länger-Möller, 2017) is presented herein.
-To reduce the complexity of the problem and emphasize the quality of the resolved gust approach, the NREL 5 MW wind turbine is chosen to operate in shear-free conditions.
+The validation of the resolved-gust approach in the DLR URANS solver THETA (Löwe et al., 2015; Länger-Möller, 2017) is presented herein.
+To reduce the complexity of the problem and emphasize the quality of the resolved-gust approach, the NREL 5 MW wind turbine is chosen to operate in shear-free conditions.
 Moreover, the possible interferences with the structure response and speed controllers are reduced by using infinite rotor mass and inertia.
 Speed control algorithms are also neglected.
-As gust, a $1 - \cos()$ shaped gust which lasts about 7 s and the EOG following the IEC 61400-1 standard are chosen.
-As results rotor thrust and rotor torque, pressure distributions, friction force coefficients and the wake-vortex transport are evaluated.
+As gust, a $1-\cos()$ -shaped gust, which lasts about 7 s, and the EOG following the IEC standard are chosen.
+The resulting rotor thrust and rotor torque, pressure distributions, friction force coefficients, and the wake-vortex transport are evaluated.
 The rotor torque during the EOG is validated against FAST.